In my free time, I enjoy reading astronomy books, painting, and working as a voice actor for children's audiobooks on YouTube!

 Minseo (Sonia) Kim

-I am a first year M.S. student in Electrical Engineering at Stanford University working in the Stanford Computational Imaging Lab, advised by Prof. Gordon Wetzstein.
+I am an incoming Ph.D. student in Electrical Engineering at Stanford University, starting in Fall 2026.
+I am currently a second-year M.S. student in the Stanford Computational Imaging Lab, advised by Prof. Gordon Wetzstein.

-I am broadly interested in developing computational imaging algorithms that tackle complex inverse problems across diverse scientific domains such as medical imaging, optical imaging, astronomical imaging, X-ray crystallography, and cryo-electron microscopy, leveraging AI tools like generative models and physics-informed neural networks to enhance reconstruction.
+I am broadly interested in developing computational imaging algorithms that tackle complex inverse problems across diverse scientific domains such as medical imaging, optical imaging, astronomical imaging, and structural biology, leveraging AI tools like generative models and physics-informed neural networks to enhance reconstruction.
 I am passionate about bridging the gap between computational methods and real-world imaging challenges to advance scientific discovery.

 I did my B.S.E.
 (Honors) in Electrical Engineering and Data Science with a minor in Mathematics at University of Michigan - Ann Arbor, where I was advised by Prof. Jeffrey Fessler.